Brown-University-Library/riamco/README.md

 # Indexing our EAD files
 ```
-bundle exec rake riamco:ead_to_solr[/path/to/xml/published/*.xml,true]
+bundle exec rake riamco:import_eads[/path/to/xml/published/*.xml]
 ```

-You can pass `false` as the second argument to skip the pushing of the data to Solr and instead get the JSON output on the console.
+You can use rake task `parse_eads` if you just want to parse to an EAD and see the result in your Terminal.

 # General Architecture